egregors/zenmoney-backup/README.md

 Backup your [zenmoney](zenmoney.ru) data by schedule.

 - Backup all your data as `csv` files
-- Different storage backends
-- Configurable backup schedule
+- Configurable schedule
-- Docker image
+- Tiny docker image

 ---
 <div align="center">